POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/psygrid.rst

     mygrid.initial_values.dtype.names
     mygrid.final_values.dtype.names

-Each value you then get for example via :samp:`mygrid.initial_values[{VALUE}]`.
+You can access the initial value of any individual grid property "PROP" with :samp:`mygrid.initial_values[{PROP}]`.
-It will return a numpy array with the this value for all the runs.
-So you get the initial mass of star 1 in the third run with
+It will return a numpy array with the values of this property for all the runs.
+Then, you can find the initial mass of star 1 in the third MESA run with

 .. code-block:: python

     mygrid.initial_values['star_1_mass'][2]

 .. note::
-    Remember, that the first run has the index :samp:`0` and the last one :samp:`len(mygrid)-1`.
+    Remember that the first run has the index :samp:`0` and the last one :samp:`len(mygrid)-1`.

-The each initial and final value will have the same number and order of run entries.
-This holds for the number of list entries of MESA directories, too.
+Each grid property will have the same number and order of MESA run entries in the initial and final values.
+This holds for the list of MESA directories from which the runs are extracted, too.

 .. code-block:: python

     mygrid.MESA_dirs

-You can get the individual runs via its index. :samp:`mygrid[{IDX}]` is a :samp:`PSyRunView` object, which contains the data of the run specified with :samp:`IDX`.
+You can retrieve individual runs by index. :samp:`mygrid[{IDX}]` is a :samp:`PSyRunView` object, which contains the data of the run of index :samp:`IDX`.
 The :samp:`PSyRunView` object contains seven components:

 .. table:: :samp:`PSyRunView` object components